kasilakshmankarthi/KTeraSort/README.md

 Benchmark is developed from scatch in C++.
-Please refer to this JIRA: https://jira.qualcomm.com/jira/browse/ST-792 for more insight.
 The benchmark is heavily inspired from the Yahoo TeraSort and Hadoop MapReduce algorithm.
 Please refer links (1) to (3) below references.

 ###Example Usage